 Please review financial application steps on the Financial Aid Office website, and/or contact your assigned Financial Aid Counselor to inquire how you may apply for additional financial aid (in the form of gift, loan, and/or work aid).

 If you are experiencing an unplanned extreme financial circumstance and you wish for the Dining Plan Petition Committee to review your situation, please submit a Dining Plan Petition.

-If you do not believe that your condition rises to the level of disability, but you do not feel that Dining Services can adequately manage your needs on a standard dining plan in the Dining Room at the Commons, please follow the steps below.
+If you do not feel that Dining Services can adequately manage your needs on a standard dining plan in the Dining Room at the Commons, please follow the steps below.

 Step 1: Review the dining plan petition information and gather the required documentation described below.

 You need to have the following documents available to upload based on the reason for your petition:

 1. Medical Dining Plan Petition Formswhich consist of the following: